Home Systems · 6 min read

 Bake element

-The lower heating element — primary heat source for baking.
+The lower heating element and primary heat source for baking.
 Glows red-orange when active, drawing 2,000–2,500 watts.

 Broil element